Depresivna-ryza/notepad-minus-minus/README.md

 - Has to have settings menu for configuration
 - Has to support standard text editor functionality (shift select, ctrl movement, copy&paste)
 - Users are able to login to live sessions using code + password
 - ??
-Multiple UI themes
+Multiple UIjnjjjijikoko themes